DIY4E1/CNC360/README.md

 <img width="100%" src="https://github.com/scifiltr/QuantumGrid/blob/main/QuantumGrid_MultiLayer_Checkmaster.png"></img>
 <h3>Massively multilayer role-playing experiences</h3>
 <hr>
 <p>Conventional Chess notation is algebraic but not mathematically correct.
-So I've developed compliant rules for the playbook, which we'll explore in more depth.
+So I've developed compliant rules for The PlaybookAI, which we'll explore in more depth.
 First, I want to explain the more understandable specifications.</p>
-<h3>Quantum Leaps have started</hr>
+<h3>Quantum Leaps have started</h3>
 <hr>
 <p>Now we deal with which character (glyph) can be combined with other characters (glyphs), transformed and how it can be defeated; this applies to the starting line-up, the handicap game, the middle game and the endgame.
 From now on we are using QuantumCubes instead of multiple figures.</p>